-The delivery period is the period, during which the deliveries under the contract may be completed.
+The delivery period is the period during which the deliveries under the contract may be completed.
 This is also referred to as the contract term, and there are three options available:

-- " Standard contract the maximum contract term can be either 7 or 10 years, depending on the crediting period of the ERF project being brought forward into the auction, - " Short term contracts any contract term with multiple deliveries over a period less than the standard contract length of 7 or 10 years, and - " Immediate delivery contract for ERF project Proponents seeking to deliver ACCUs within agreed period shortly after the contract is formed.
+- Standard contract the standard contract term is 7 years, with a 10 year contract term being available for projects from the, - " Savanna burning method family - " Vegetation method family - " Soil carbon methods - Short term contracts any contract term with multiple deliveries over a period less than the standard contract length, and - Immediate delivery contract for ERF project Proponents seeking to deliver ACCUs within agreed period shortly after the contract is formed.

-Please see contract term^{xv} for more information.
+Please see contract termxiii for more information.